youwen5/web/routes/+tools.typ

 minor regressions and the community is somewhat suspect.

-Therefore, I’m looking to jump ship to the dedicated scrolling compositor
+Therefore, I'm looking to jump ship to the dedicated scrolling compositor
 #link("https://github.com/YaLTeR/niri")[Niri] once a few features are added.

 = Terminal

 #link("https://sw.kovidgoyal.net/kitty/")[kitty] is good and Kovid is a cool
 guy.
-The terminal does everything I want and more, it’s fast, and I’ve never experienced any bug.
+The terminal does everything I want and more, it's fast, and I've never experienced any bug.
 No complaints.

 = Login shell

-I used to use `fish`, but now I’m on #link("https://www.nushell.sh/")[nushell], an experimental shell that takes the concept of #smallcaps(all: true)[UNIX] pipes and makes them pass typed structured data that is much easier to manipulate.
+I used to use `fish`, but now I'm on #link("https://www.nushell.sh/")[nushell], an experimental shell that takes the concept of #smallcaps(all: true)[UNIX] pipes and makes them pass typed structured data that is much easier to manipulate.